Ranger fired for hanging transgender flag in Yosemite and park visitors may face prosecution

 “SJ is a respected pillar within the Yosemite community, a tireless volunteer who consistently goes above and beyond," Gonia said.

-Jayson O’Neill with the advocacy group Save Our Parks said Joslin's firing appears aimed at intimidating park employees about expressing their views as the Trump administration pursues broad cuts to the federal workforce.
+Jayson O’Neill with the advocacy group Save Our Parks said Joslin's firing appears aimed at deterring park employees from expressing their views as the Trump administration pursues broad cuts to the federal workforce.

 Since Trump took office, the National Park Service has lost approximately 2,500 employees from a workforce that had about 10,000 people, Wade said.
 The Republican president is proposing a $900 million cut to the agency’s budget next year.